DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 ## The key observation

-For a fully connected layer, the gradient for a single sample has the form
+For such layer, the gradient for a single sample has the form

 $$
 \nabla_W \ell(h_W(x)) = \delta(x) f(x)^\top,